-We only had three days in Chiang Mai so we tried to cram in as much as was physically possible.
-We had an evening at the night market, that seemed to stretch down the road forever and was very busy, and had based ourselves at the Suriwongse Hotel at Loi Kroh Road so we was close to this.
+We only had three days in Chiang Mai so tried to cram in as much as was physically possible.
+We based ourselves at the Suriwongse Hotel at Loi Kroh Road which was central to everything.
+Just outside was the night market selling everything that you could imagine and seemed to stretch down the road forever.
+This was open every night and very popular.

 We had planned on visiting an Elephant and Tiger sanctuary, and this turned into a whole day excursion, more by accident than an up to the minute itinerary.
 If you are ever near this location, it’s worth a visit.

 The Maesa Elephant camp is located in the Muang district of Chiang Mai and was founded in 1976.
 It’s supported by the Thai Government, and the foundation was initially set up for the welfare of the declining numbers of Elephants in Northern Thailand.
-The camp has successfully raised and cared for elephants in their nursery for over 30 years and to supplement the daily needs of six tons of food everyday, they also grow napier grass, banana, sugar-cane, and coconut trees in the camp.
+The camp has successfully raised and cared for elephants in their nursery for over 30 years.
+To supplement the daily needs thy require of six tons of food everyday.
+They also grow napier grass, banana, sugar-cane, and coconut trees in the camp.